julot/sphinxcontrib-dd/README.rst

 TODO
 ====

 #.
-Change table name in data dictionary into h+1 depending on the context.
-#.
 Change output format from ``graphviz_output_format = 'svg'`` to
    ``database_diagram_output_format = 'svg'`` so it's only affect database-diagram directive.